Supergirl (TV series)

-Supergirl is an American superhero television series developed by Ali Adler, Greg Berlanti and Andrew Kreisberg that aired on CBS and later The CW from October 26, 2015, to November 9, 2021.
-It is based on the DC Comics character of the same name, created by Otto Binder and Al Plastino.
-The series features Melissa Benoist in the title role.
-Supergirl is a costumed superheroine who is Superman's cousin and one of the last surviving Kryptonians from the planet Krypton.
-Starting with its second season, the show was retroactively established to be set in the Arrowverse, sharing continuity with the other television series of the franchise.
+Supergirl is an American superhero drama television series developed by Ali Adler, Greg Berlanti and Andrew Kreisberg that aired on CBS from October 26, 2015 to April 8, 2016, and later The CW from October 10, 2016 to November 9, 2021.
+Based on the DC Comics character created by Otto Binder and Al Plastino, the series follows Kara Zor-El (played by Melissa Benoist), Superman's cousin, and one of the last surviving Kryptonians from the planet Krypton.
+As Supergirl, Kara uses her powers to protect National City.
+The series was retroactively incorporated into the Arrowverse beginning with its second season, and became definitively linked with the rest of the franchise in the fifth season.

-The series was officially picked up on May 6, 2015, after receiving a series commitment in September 2014 and received a full season order on November 30, 2015.
-Since the second season, the series has aired on The CW.
-The show has received generally positive reviews from critics, who have praised the creative direction, the performances, and the themes addressed.
+The series was officially picked up on May 6, 2015, after receiving a full series commitment in September 2014.
+Following a full season order on November 30, 2015, it transitioned to The CW for its second season going forward.

+Supergirl received mixed-to-positive reviews from critics, with praise for its creative direction and cast performances (especially Benoist's), though its handling of political themes such as empowerment and social justice was criticized.
+It won the Most Exciting New Series at the 5th Critics' Choice Television Awards in 2015.
+The television series Superman & Lois was developed as a direct spin-off of Supergirl with Tyler Hoechlin and Elizabeth Tulloch reprising their Arrowverse roles; however, after COVID-19 restrictions led to a planned first season crossover with Supergirl being cancelled, creative redevelopment led to the series being retconned as being set in its own continuity from its second season onward, with no narrative ties to Supergirl, rendering it a stand-alone spin-off.

 Series overview

-Kara Zor-El was sent to Earth from Krypton as a thirteen year old by her parents Zor-El and Alura.
-Kara was meant to protect her infant cousin, Kal-El, but her spacecraft was knocked off course and sent into the Phantom Zone, where it stayed for 24 years.
-By the time the spacecraft crash landed on Earth, Kal-El had grown up and become Superman.
-The series begins twelve years later when Kara is learning to embrace her own superhuman powers as a Kryptonian and has adopted the superheroine alias "Supergirl".
+Kara Zor-El was sent to Earth from Krypton as a 13-year-old by her parents, Zor-El and Alura.
+Kara was tasked with protecting her infant cousin, Kal-El, but her spacecraft was knocked off course and trapped in the Phantom Zone for 24 years.
+By the time her spacecraft crash-landed on Earth, Kal-El had already grown up and become Superman.
+The series begins 12 years later, with Kara embracing her superhuman powers and adopting the superhero alias "Supergirl".